Holiday Inn & Suites Makati

 Holiday Inn & Suites Makati is a hotel in Makati, Metro Manila, Philippines.
 It opened on April 1, 2013, as part of the New Glorietta Phase 1 redevelopment.
 The hotel is built on top of a redeveloped Glorietta shopping mall in Ayala Center.
 The hotel is managed by InterContinental Hotels Group.

-Holiday Inn & Suites Makati is InterContinental Hotels Group’s second partnership with Ayala Land before InterContinental Manila. ceased to operate in 2015.
+Holiday Inn & Suites Makati is InterContinental Hotels Group's second partnership with Ayala Land after InterContinental Manila, which ceased to operate in 2015.

 Ayala Land reopened Glorietta 1 on November 5, 2012, while Glorietta 2 was reopened on December 7, 2012.
 The budget for Phase 1 of the project is and this phase includes the construction of hotels, offices, and residential development which includes Holiday Inn & Suites Makati.

 The hotel has 6 room types: Deluxe, Premier, Executive Club, Corner Suite, Executive Suite, and the Makati Suite.
 In 2016, the hotel converted its smoking floor into non-smoking which makes all its guest rooms 100% smoke-free.